FAQ

 2. Contact US

-Please refer to the Customer Charter and on Website.
-Click here
+Please refer to the contact details on website

 3. Birth Registration Procedures